Our API

 Invalid Rules Error Responses

-Every Rule in the original Rules collection will have a matching RuleResult in this collection, containing the following elements:
+Every Rule in the original Rules collections will have a matching RuleResult in this collection, containing the following elements:

 Code The result code for this Rule.